Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 Using the same DZ cp-corrected basis set for the second tested local method, Pair Natural Orbital Local CCSD(T) [PNO-LCCSD(T)], when going from the Pairopt-Tight threshold to Domopt-Tight to Domopt-vTight to canonical CCSD(T), the slopes change by -0.70, -0.34, -0.73 \kjmol \ per subunit for the polyacene PD series, respectively.
 Thus, PNO-LCCSD(T) is showing a systematic convergence, but with negative sign, unlike the LNO approximation.
 For the PNO approximation, a similar trend of convergence is observed for the BNx $\cdots$ NBx series, where the slopes change by -0.29, -0.41, -0.01 \kjmol \ per subunit.
 In contrast, for the BNx $\cdots$ BNx series, a non-systematic convergence of slopes is observed, changing by -1.09, -0.56, +0.11 \kjmol \ per subunit.
 For all types of local methods applied, the PNO-LCCSD(T) approximation gives the closest slope to canonical CCSD(T) with the Domopt-vTight parameter.

-As a third method, domain-based Local Pair Natural Orbital Coupled-Cluster [DLPNO-CCSD(T$_1$)] has been utilized.
+As a third method, Domain-Based Local Pair Natural Orbital Coupled-Cluster [DLPNO-CCSD(T$_1$)] has been utilized.
 Here -- even when employing counterpoise corrections -- we cannot make a definitive conclusion regarding the optimal TCutPNO parameter for the PNO space of the DLPNO approximation.
 For the polyacene PD series, the TCutPNO parameter of $10^{-6}$ yields a slope closer in value to canonical CCSD(T) than a parameter of $10^{-7}$.
 For the BNx $\cdots$ BNx series, $10^{-7}$ yields closer result, while for BNx $\cdots$ NBx series both cutoff parameters are equally far from the canonical CCSD(T) slope.

-As discussed in the previous section, the deviation of counterpoise (cp)-corrected TZ slopes is imperceptible from a\{Q,5\}Z. Hence, the analysis of results obtained with the TZ basis is giving a more complete picture, although we have fewer species to compare to.
+As discussed in the previous section, the deviation of counterpoise (cp)-corrected TZ slopes is not as far from CBS as DZ ones.
+Moreover, the Natural Orbital Approximations compress DZ less than the larger basis sets and thus DZ basis might not be fully representative.
+Hence, the analysis of results obtained with the TZ basis is giving a more complete picture, although we have fewer species to compare to.
 As far as canonical-CCSD(T)/TZ calculations are feasible for at least four systems in each series, we can consider the convergence for different local coupled-cluster theories to canonical-CCSD(T) for the 1$\rightarrow$4 TZ Slope.
+See relevant Figure S1 on page 36 in SI.
 The convergence of the slope in the PNO-LCCSD(T) approximation has the trend Pairopt-Tight $\rightarrow$ Domopt-Tight $\rightarrow$ Domopt-VTight $\rightarrow$ canonical for all systems.

 For LNO-CCSD(T) in combination with the cp-corrected TZ basis set, the thresholds converge as expected with increasing cutoffs: Normal $\rightarrow$ Tight $\rightarrow$ vTight $\rightarrow$ vvTight $\rightarrow$ canonical.
 The same is happening for the cp-uncorrected TZ basis set with the exception of the BNx $\cdots$ BNx series, in which, interestingly, the Tight threshold reproduces the canonical result with the lowest deviation.